valkey-io/valkey-rfc/JSON.md

 which is getValues, setValues or deleteValues.

-Insert and update is implemented as a 2-phase operation that splits the write operation into two calls - prepareSetValues and commit, where prepareSetValues does not change the ValKey data.
+Insert and update is implemented as a 2-phase operation that splits the write operation into two calls - prepareSetValues and commit, where prepareSetValues does not change the Valkey data.
 The purpose of having a 2-phase write is to be able to discard the write operation if certain conditions are not satisfied.

-### Root JSON Value

-In earlier RFC 4627, only objects or arrays were allowed as root values of JSON.
-Since [RFC 7159](http://www.ietf.org/rfc/rfc7159.txt), the root value of a JSON document can be of any type, scalar type (String, Number, Boolean, Null) or container type (Array, Object).
-ValKey JSON module is compliant with [RFC 7159](http://www.ietf.org/rfc/rfc7159.txt).

-### Document Size Limit

-JSON documents are stored internally in a format optimized for rapid access and modification.
-This format typically results in consuming somewhat more memory than the equivalent serialized representation of the same document does.
-The consumption of memory by a single JSON document is limited to 64MB by default, which is the size of the in-memory data structure, not the serialized JSON string.
-The amount of memory consumed by a JSON document can be inspected by using the “JSON.DEBUG MEMORY" or “MEMORY USAGE” command.
-“JSON.DEBUG MEMORY <key> [<path>]" can also report the size of a JSON sub-tree.

-### Nesting Depth Limit

-When a JSON object or array has an element that is itself another JSON object or array, that inner object or array is said to “nest” within the outer object or array.
-The nesting depth is limited to 128 by default.
-Any attempt to create a document that contains a nesting depth greater than 128 will be rejected with an error message.

 ### Tokenization of JSON Object Keys